tfarras/nodejs-deploy/README.md

 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

+In this tutorial we'll use Github Packages as container registry for our docker image.

+> Note: GitHub Container Registry is currently in public beta and subject to change.
+During the beta, storage and bandwidth are free.
+To use GitHub Container Registry, you must enable the feature preview.
+For more information, see "About GitHub Container Registry" and "Enabling improved container support."

 # Prepare our Node.js application

 ## Install dependencies